ederchristian/ederchristian/about.md

 permalink: /about/
 ---

 Hi everyone!
-I'm Eder Christian, a web developer, currently living in Sao Paulo - Brazil.
+I'm Eder Christian, a web developer, currently living in Sao Paulo - Brazil and working at <a href="http://startse.com.br" target="_blank">StartSe</a>.
 I'm a passionate about technology and entrepreneurship, always looking for new opportunities and new connections with other people.
 I've got an entrepreneur mindset.

 > I truly believe that life really begins when we leave our comfort zone.